jupyter-server/jupyter_server/docs/source/developers/emitting-events.md

 While you can (technically) create your own instance of an EventLogger from your extension, users/operators will likely only collect events from the instance created by Jupyter Server's `ServerApp`.
 If you would to provide your own instance, be sure to clearly document how to configure your extension to collect your events.
 :::

-As an example, you can emit an event from custom request handler by calling `self.event_logger.emit(...)`:
+As an example, you can emit an event from a custom request handler by calling `self.event_logger.emit(...)`:

 ```python
 from jupyter_server.base.handlers import JupyterHandler